 Is Flipping Brisket Necessary?

-Whether or not you flip your brisket depends on the type of smoker that you are using, and the direction of the heat source.
-All smokers are different, and the heat source will come from a different direction depending on the smoker.
-The heat source on some smokers may come from below, while with others, the heat will come from above.
+The decision to flip a brisket during the cooking process may depend on the type of smoker being used and the direction of the heat source.
+All smokers are different, and the heat source can come from different directions depending on the specific smoker.

 Traditional charcoal smokers with a fire underneath will char the bottom side of the brisket unless you rotate the meat at least once.
 Even though charcoal smokers should have a heat deflector, the bottom side of the brisket will still take the brunt of the heat.
 Heat deflectors will shield the meat from the fire and produce indirect heat, which is perfect for low and slow cooking.
 Always place the brisket fat cap down on a charcoal smoker and flip the meat three quarters of the way through the unwrapped phase of the cook.